AlbinoDrought/sdk-nodejs/README.md

 ## Caching:
-shopstyle-sdk uses [node-cache](https://www.npmjs.com/package/node-cache) to cache results from the api.
+shopstyle-sdk uses [cachios](https://www.npmjs.com/package/cachios) to cache results from the api.
 The default ttl is twelve hours.
-All options for configuring the cache can be passed through to node-cache.
+All options for configuring the cache can be [passed through to cachios](https://www.npmjs.com/package/cachios#custom-cache-configuration).
 The cache can also be disabled by passing ``false`` as the cache options during construction of the ShopStyle object.

 ## Supported Locales:
 The locale can be selected when constructing the ShopStyle object.
 The following locales are supported: